dmytrohoi/dmytrohoi.github.io/content/pages/about.md

    padding: 10px;
 }
 #one {
   float:left;
   width:65%;
 }
 #two {
   overflow: hidden;
 }

 @media screen and (max-width: 600px) {
    #one {
     float: none;
     width:auto;
   }

 }
 </style>

 <div id="row">
   <div id="one" style="padding: 0 20px 0 0;">
   <h2 id="brief">Brief</h2>
-<p>I'm 22 y.o.
-Strong Junior Python programmer and I live in Kharkiv, Ukraine.</p>
+<p>I am 22 years old and I live in Kharkiv, Ukraine.
+By specialization, I am a Strong Junior Python programmer.</p>
 <br>
-<p>Now I work in GlobalLogic Ukraine on Automation QA Consultant position in Kharkiv office.</p>
+<p>Now I work in GlobalLogic Ukraine as an Automation QA Consultant.</p>
 <br>
-I strive for a job in Python, automation and innovation implementing.
-Where using newest frameworks and technologies it's a priority.
-I like to disassemble and evaluate according to given criteria something and using UX principles.
+I strive to find a job as a Python software engineer, where I will use process automation and innovation to make the world a little better.

+My dream company uses the latest frameworks, technologies and UX-friendly approach.
 </div>

 <div id="two" style="padding: 0 0 0 10px;">